tanfwong/rfsoc_notes/_sources/ch5/lcs.md

   ```
     - Both the `load` and `store` tasks satisfy all conditions stated
       in {numref}`sec:auto_burst`.
 Thus, Vitis HLS is able to infer
+      bursting (Vitis HLS decides to implement sequential bursting in
-      pipeline bursting and port widening (to 256 bits) for both reads
+      this example) and port widening (to 256 bits) for both reads and
-      and writes of the global memory by the kernel.
+      writes of the global memory by the kernel.
     - The `Compute_Loop` is rewritten to achieve an II=1.
     - Task-level optimization (with FIFOs as streaming buffer) is
       applied to the LCS dataflow graph.
 As a result, the latency of
       the top-level function `top()` is made to less than a half of that
       of the example in  {numref}`sec:cache`.
       ```{tip}
-      The seemingly extraneous addition `buf[n]+0` inside `Write_Loop` is to add an extra operation to push Vitis HLS to schedule the write and other operations into two different clock cycles in order to prevent negative slack from happening.
+      The seemingly extraneous inside `Write_Loop`
+      is to add an extra operation to push Vitis HLS to schedule the write and other operations into two different clock cycles in order to prevent negative slack from happening.
 This is a common